 Each of the Disney World parks have memory invoking rides and attractions.
 But they also have some lesser known places where great Disney memories are made.
 Here are just a couple in each park.

 In the Magic Kingdom

-- Honey I Shrunk the Kid Playground – even the little ones need to escape for a while.
+- Honey I Shrunk the Kids Playground, where even the little ones need to escape for a while.
 Playing on the playground has been going on since the beginning of time.
 Yes, sometimes it doesn’t fit into our neat schedules, but kids need to blow off steam too.

-The Disney hotels are designed to make Disney memories.
+The Disney World resorts and hotels are designed to make Disney memories.
 Like the restaurants each one is unique and special and even memorable.
 Disney adds special touches to every hotel that creates an environment that makes memories.
 The Value Resorts, Moderates, Deluxe and Deluxe Villas are all very, very special.

 So let’s look at some of the ways to create, document and enjoy Disney World memories.
 From a stolen kiss on the beach to a sleeping kid in a stroller, you never know where a magical moment will occur.

 Disney World Pictures